A Construction of Infinite Families of Good Self-Orthogonal Quasi-Cyclic Codes: A Construction of ESO/EDC/ESD QC Codes From Their Constituent Codes

-In the following lemma, we utilize Theorem \ref{GO_Bound_General} to find a lower bound for the minimum distance $d(\mathcal{C}_u)$ for each $u \geq 2$.
-To obtain our lower bound, we include the condition that for each $u\geq 2$, the last HSO constituent codes $C_{ui}$ in~\eqref{last_s_general_level1} satisfy for all $1 \leq i \leq s-1$.
-Note that repeated application of \eqref{constituent_code_condition2} yields $d(C_{ui}) \geq m^{u-1}d(C_{1i})$ for each $i$.
-This condition can be satisfied, for instance, by setting $C_{ui}=mC_{u-1,i}$.
-However, unlike in Lemma~\ref{dimension_lemma_Cu1}, taking copies of constituent codes is not required to obtain our result.
+where $d_{1,s}=d(C_{1,s})$ in~\eqref{C1_decomp}.
+We emphasize that having such a condition will be vital in proving a lower bound for the minimum distances of $\C_u$ for each $u$ in the following lemma.
+This condition can be satisfied, for instance, by setting $C_{u,\lambda}=m C_{u-1,\lambda}$ for each $u\geq 2$ and $1 \leq \lambda \leq 2t+s$.
+However, unlike in Lemma~\ref{dimension_lemma_Cu1}, taking $m$ copies of constituent codes is not required to obtain our result.